 3. Place a cool, wet towel around the dog’s neck

-4. Ice packs may be placed on the dog’s arm pit area or neck area
+4. Ice packs may be placed on the dog’s armpit or neck area

 Some very simple steps can be taken to avoid the serious effects of heat stroke and heat exhaustion in pets.

-1. Avoid taking your dog out during the middle of the day in the hot summer months.
+- Avoid taking your dog outside during the middle of the day in the hot summer months.
+Potty breaks should be limited to quick in and out.

-2. Walk dogs only during the morning and evening hours when the temperature is cooler.
+- Walk dogs only during the morning and evening hours when the temperature is cooler.
+Even then, be careful of how far you are walking and keep an eye on Fido’s behavior.

-3. Provide plenty of fresh water at all times.
+- Provide plenty of fresh water at all times.
+Considering switching it periodically for fresh cooler water.

-4. Never leave your pet outside, tied up, unattended, or in a vehicle during the summer months.
+- Never leave your pet outside, tied up, unattended, or in a vehicle when it’s hot outside.